-Channel Description Telephone and short message services (SMS) Australia's national telephony alert system is known as Emergency Alert.
-It enables authorised emergency services to send an essential warning to landlines and mobile phones within a specific geographic area.
-This is sometimes referred to as a 'push' or 'intrusive' alert and no subscription or opt-in action is required of the public.
-This form of communication is generally reserved for highest-risk situations.
-Prior community education should encourage people to proactively seek information and not rely on receiving a text message or telephone warning.
-It is important to counteract unsafe assumptions that it is okay to wait to receive a personalised warning.
-Emergency Alert does have some limitations including: the length of text messages; limits to the number of concurrent campaigns; selection of phones to be contacted; potential for delays in delivery; and, reliance upon telecommunications infrastructure.
-Many agencies also offer telephone hotlines, so people can call and listen to the latest warnings or speak with a live operator for assistance.
-Private operators also host subscription-based telephone alert systems.
-Landlines to be contacted are currently defined via billing address, which may differ to the location of the service.
-Similarly, mobiles are contacted if they are currently roaming within the warning area.
-Face-to-face Face-to-face advice through community meetings or door-knocking can be highly effective, and in some scenarios, will be a necessity.
+CHANNEL DESCRIPTION FACE-TO-FACE Face-to-face advice through community meetings or door-knocking can be highly effective, and in some scenarios, will be a necessity.
 Community meetings can be helpful to convey complex information and answer questions.
 Door-knocking can be useful in events where the hazard is difficult to see or comprehend (e.g. air pollution), where community engagement may be low, or where particular groups within the community are at higher risk.
 In areas with poor telephone and internet reception, door-knocking may be an essential communication channel.
 Direct liaison with community leaders can also offer a format to effectively disseminate information through locally trusted networks.
-Trained community liaison officers play an important role in face-to-face engagement and dissemination.
-Sirens and public-address systems A traditional form of alerting the public, sirens can play a role in alerting people to an incident and serve as a prompt to seek further information.
+Trained community liaison officers plan an important role in face-to-face engagement and dissemination.
+SIRENS AND PUBLIC- ADDRESS SYSTEMS A traditional form of alerting the public, sirens can play a role in alerting people to an incident and serve as a prompt to seek further information.
 Prior community education to encourage information-seeking behaviour when sirens sound is important.
 People should also be made aware they may not hear a siren and should not rely on this as their only trigger.
 Public address systems are an additional channel that may be available, particularly in cities or specific activity centres.
 They can be used to broadcast warnings to people in an immediate area.
 Many emergency service vehicles include both sirens and a capacity for amplified public-address.
 They should be noted as a further channel for communicating warnings.
-Print media In longer running incidents, print media can play an important role in raising awareness, providing detail and summarising the current situation.
+PRINT MEDIA In longer running incidents, print media can play an important role in raising awareness, providing detail and summarising the current situation.
 While less suitable for the issue of timely warnings in a fast-running event, this channel of communication should remain part of overall planning.
-Distribution lists Establishing and using distribution lists (typically email lists) can be a targeted way to deliver warnings to specific organisations or people.
+DISTRIBUTION LISTS Establishing and using distribution lists (typically email lists) can be a targeted way to deliver warnings to specific organisations or people.
 Lists offer a way for agencies to communicate directly with target groups (e.g. media outlets, community service organisations, or real estate agents) who opt in to receive messages.
 They can be particularly useful where organisations might assist in the further dissemination of messages.
-Community noticeboards Community noticeboards can provide an important location to post regular updates or news bulletins about an incident.
+COMMUNITY NOTICEBOARDS Community noticeboards can provide an important location to post regular updates or news bulletins about an incident.
 They can be particularly useful in longer running events, smaller communities or areas with limited access to technology and telecommunication.
-Roadside and variable message signs In some areas, and on many major roads, variable message signs (VMS) provide an option for communicating essential information.
+ROADSIDE AND VARIABLE MESSAGE SIGNS In some areas, and on many major roads, variable message signs (VMS) provide an option for communicating essential information.
 For example, a short message to turn on radios might enable motorists to be advised of an emergency or incident ahead.
 In rural areas or where other communication channels are limited or have been lost, roadside signs can play a key role and advise of any road closures.

-Tailoring warnings for different channels
+2.3.1 Tailoring warnings for different channels

 Each communication channel has its strengths and limitations and to be most effective, warnings should be tailored to suit the channel they are being provided on.
 For example, Twitter includes a short character limit, so links to further information are important.
-Hashtags can assist people to monitor for updates (see inset).
-Dissemination via radio removes the ability to include a map or visual information so written location-based information should be clear.
+Hashtags can assist people to monitor for updates.